uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Solving London’s traffic congestion is crucial for reducing travel costs and time, enhancing quality of life and productivity for commuters.
 Effective traffic management can lead to substantial economic savings and a more efficient transportation system.
 Similarly, improving campus navigation at the University of Roehampton is important for providing a positive experience for students, staff, and visitors, facilitating easier access to campus facilities and reducing time spent navigating the campus.

-Solving traffic congestion in London is crucial for reducing travel costs and time, thereby enhancing the quality of life and productivity for commuters.
-Effective traffic management can lead to substantial economic savings and a more efficient transportation system.
-Similarly, improving campus navigation at the University of Roehampton is important for providing a positive experience for students, newly employed staff members, and visitors, facilitating easier access to campus facilities and reducing the time spent navigating the campus.

 ### 1.2 Objectives
 The primary aim of this research is to develop an optimized navigation system for the London road network and the University of Roehampton campus using a path-finding algorithm.
 The specific objectives are as follows: